tcaiazzi/BGP_in_the_data_center_kathara/README.md

 ## Run the lab
-To run the lab typing on terminal:
+To run the lab type on terminal:

 ```
 $ python3 create_lab.py